 - Want to speak with somebody who knows what to say, what to ask, what to do, and how to do it

 - Do not want to be put on hold for a long time while a rep is figuring it out or asking a supervisor for help

 - Do not want to wait while their call is escalated to a more experienced agent who knows what they're doing

-Gee...that sounds a lot like what we talked about in the QA section above.
-Which means that if your reps are hitting their quality measurements, customers should be having a good experience.
+Gee ... that sounds a lot like what we talked about in the QA section above.
+This means that if your reps are hitting their quality measurements, customers should be having a good experience.

 How can I improve CSAT?